sharpencrag/observe-sentry/README.md

 Two environment variables must be set before using this utility:

-- `SENTRY_DNS`, a credentialed URL used to connect to our Sentry account.
+- `SENTRY_DSN`, a credentialed URL used to connect to our Sentry account.
 This value can be found on the sentry site under Settings|Projects|Instrumentation

 - `SENTRY_SAMPLE_RATE`, a 0 to 1 floating point number representing the